Blugatroff/watim/README.md

 - `continue` instruction for loops.
 - Variable declaration and initiliziation anywhere in function.
 - Generics using monomorphization.
+- function pointers
+- closures?
 - Some sort of Typeclass/Trait system perhaps?
-- function pointers

 ## How to run
 First [install Wasmtime](https://wasmtime.dev/).